-Coachella 2017 has already come and gone.
+It's time to set our sites on Coachella 2018.
 The Indio music festival kicks off a season of live music weekends around the country—put simply, all eyes and ears are on Coachella this spring.
 Find out who played the best sets at the pre-summer music festival, which special guest showed up, what everyone is wearing and the best things to eat and drink between sets (spoiler: food from some of the best restaurants in Los Angeles).

 When do tickets go on sale?

-Festival passes for both weekends went on sale Wednesday, January 4, at 11am.
-Ticket prices have held steady from last year at $399 for a weekend pass—you'll need fast reflexes to grab one, though.
+Festival passes for both weekends go on sale Friday, January 5 at noon.
+You'll need fast reflexes to grab one, though.
 To get the lay of the ticket-buying land (and some pro tips, too), click here.

 How much do tickets cost?

 For the 2018 festival, GA tickets are $429, or $504 with a shuttle pass included.
 VIP admission is $999, and VIP parking is $150.
 For car camping, tent camping and Lake Eldorado prices, look here.

 The Weeknd, Beyoncé and Eminem top this year's lineup, with more sets from SZA, St. Vincent, HAIM, Kygo, ODESZA, Miguel and Portugal.
 The Man.
 Check out the full Coachella 2018 lineup.